tin-z/tin-z.github.io/_posts/2022-10-07-coccinelle.markdown

 MCLGET@p1(...)
 ```

- Match the patched scenario
+After identifying the MCLGET calls, we need to match the patched scenario

-    * note, if we do not insert the 'exists' flag after the rule name, then it will match only the exact code patterns
+ - Note: `exists` flag is inserted after the rule name to instruct coccinelle to match only the exact code patterns

 ```
 @r2 exists@